State pension — the complete UK guide.

 What you can do about it:

-The contracted-out deduction is the single most common reason people's state pension forecasts are lower than they expect.
-If your forecast shows less than the full rate, check whether contracting out is the cause before assuming you have NI gaps to fill.
+Contracting out is a common reason people's state pension forecasts are lower than they expect.
+If your forecast shows less than the full rate, check whether contracting out is the cause before assuming you have simple NI gaps to fill.

 State pension and tax